The Therapy of Light

 As the centuries passed, this knowledge began to interest more people and the interest in practicing color healing culminated in the nineteenth and twentieth centuries.
 Many works were published about the healing powers of colors.
 Today, we have a different story to tell.
 People’s interests have shifted, and the subject of color is more directed to influencing the environment in which we live.
 Houses and institutions are decorated in colors according to their purpose.
 For example, it has been customary to use pastels in institutions for patients with psychiatric disorders.
 People also decorate themselves and their homes according to their preferences and moods.

-To offer a method as simple as the Therapy of Light can only mean positive development to humanity.
+To offer a method as simple as The Therapy of Light can only mean positive development to humanity.
 However, I see three reasons why light therapy has yet to be accepted as a healing method.
-First, my research shows no scientific investigation has been conducted regarding light treatment.
+First, my research shows no scientific investigation has been conducted regarding the healing power of light treatment.
 Secondly, there are many forms of light therapy, some of which are pretty unorthodox.
 Therefore, the tendency is that the methods become ridiculed and pushed aside by medical doctors and the FDA (Food and Drug Administration).
 Thirdly, to my knowledge, no attempt has been made to classify light therapy and make the treatment accessible to the public.
-This work aims to reintroduce chromotherapy and make the Therapy of Light accessible to everyone.
+This work aims to reintroduce chromotherapy and make The Therapy of Light accessible to everyone.

 Healing with Light